 Learning FlutterFlow

-After you get your template ready, you’ll arrive at FlutterFlow’s complex-looking building interface.
-To harness the full power of FlutterFlow, you’ll have to hit the books.
-But due to FlutterFlow’s expansive ecosystem, you’ll have abundant learning resources:
+After you get your template ready, you'll arrive at FlutterFlow's complex-looking building interface.
+To harness the full power of FlutterFlow, you'll have to invest significant time learning.
+Due to FlutterFlow's expansive ecosystem, you'll have abundant learning resources:

-Learning FlutterFlow will take considerable time, patience, and intellectual elbow grease — especially if you aren’t technical.
+Learning FlutterFlow will take considerable time, patience, and intellectual elbow grease—especially if you aren't technical.
+This ecosystem is rich with experts precisely because so many people need help and end up spending significant sums chasing scalability solutions.
 When you start building your app, you should have these learning resources by your side.

 Building with FlutterFlow